cloudymax/spot-prices/README.md

 ## Azure

 Azure is also pretty straight-forward but you will need to do some filtering on the query results to get the data you need.
+There are however some large potential issues you need to plan around.

+1. Gen1 vs Gen2 VMs.

+  - Azure has 2 hypervsirs they use.
+Gen1 which is based on legacy BIOS, and Gen2 which is based on UEFI.
+Many VM families only support one or the other, though some support both.
+You will need to check which is required by the VM family you want to use.
+See [HERE](https://learn.microsoft.com/en-us/azure/virtual-machines/generation-2)

+2. Availability

+  - Not every Azure datacenter has every type of machine.
+You will need to check if the machine you want is availbe in the datacenter you will be using.

+    ```bash
+    az vm list-skus --location "westeurope" \
+      --size Standard_N \
+      --output table
+    ```

+3. Quotas

+  - Azure uses resource quotas just liek all the other major clouds.
+These may be too low for you to create certain types of virtual machines, GPUs, Spot instances, or Low-Priority VMs.
+You can request quota changes via the portal [HERE](https://portal.azure.com/#view/Microsoft_Azure_Capacity/QuotaMenuBlade/~/overview).

-Resources:
+More Resources:

 - [Spot Prices](https://azure.microsoft.com/en-us/pricing/spot-advisor/)
 - [Instance Types](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes-general)
 - Nested virtualization is NOT supported on ANY of Azure's GPU VMs.

-GPU VM Types:
+## GPU VM Types

 | VM Name | CPU Name | vCores | RAM | GPU Name | GPUs | vRAM | Monthly Spot |
 | ---  | --- | ---    | --- | --- | ---  | ---  | --- |